 No fresh coronavirus case in Bihar;lockdown enforced strictly

-A day after disturbing pictures of passengers crowding roof of buses and people freely moving on bikes as well as in cars on Patna streets in violation of the lockdown order over coronavirus pandemic,situation improved on Tuesday with only thin traffic sighted and markets remaining shut here following Bihar governments strict measures.
-Only handful of vehicles engaged in transportation of essential items were witnessed while markets wore a deserted look here and other parts of the state.
+A day after disturbing pictures emerged of people crowding the roof of buses and moving about freely on Patna streets during the lockdown prompted by the coronavirus outbreak, authorities swung into action on Tuesday and ensured markets were closed and roads empty.
+Only a handful of vehicles engaged in transportation of essential items were witnessed while markets wore a deserted look here and other parts of the state.

 Except for the shops dealing in essential services such as milk, grocery, medicines etc, all other commercial outlets were closed in the state capital.
 Around 250 auto-rickshaws, cars and bikes were seized and penalty imposed on them for violating the lockdown order till Monday, transport department officials said.